SemRadoes/Tv-show-app/README.md

 this is the homepage

 ![alt text](demo/demo2.JPG)
-search results are accurate up to to typos
+search results are accurate up to two typos

 ![text](<demo/demo3 sorting by alphabet asc.JPG>)
 alphabetically sorted shows